Who Is This Credit Card Best For?

 One of the best parts about earning Membership Rewards is the option you'll have to transfer them to the airline or hotel loyalty programs that partner with American Express.
 Most of the more than 20 eligible programs let you convert them at a one-for-one ratio, which is a big advantage if the partner has high-value rewards.

 We consider a points value of 1 cent per point a good baseline: avoid anything less and seek out anything more.
-Our analysis found that Membership Rewards points are worth an average 1.20 cents apiece when used for travel.
-You'll get the best value (2.28 cents per mile) when you transfer points to Air Canada or Avianca.
+Our analysis found that Membership Rewards points are worth an average 1.14 cents apiece when used for travel.
+You'll get the best value (2.26 cents per mile) when you transfer points to British Airways.